Museums in Dubai – Ranked from 10 to 1

 8. History of the Cinema Museum

 Only a few museums on earth are dedicated to cinema history and development.
-History of Cinema Museum in Dubai depicts the history of moving pictures that, surprisingly, began more than 30,000 years ago when prehistoric people tried recreating movements with shadows.
+The History of Cinema Museum in Dubai depicts the history of moving pictures, which surprisingly began more than 30,000 years ago when prehistoric people tried recreating movements with shadows.
 That’s what even modern movies are doing, playing moves and telling stories with shadows.
 But it has only gotten more and more sophisticated over time.

 The relics housed in the museum are the personal collection of the Arab businessman Akram Miknas.
 Unlike regular museums, the History of Cinema Museum is on the first floor of a typical office building.
-You will get a comprehensive look at cinema history and the tools and equipment used in different periods to capture and recreate images.
-And the original items in its collection date back to the early eighteenth century.
+You will comprehensively examine cinema history and the tools and equipment used in different periods to capture and recreate images.
+The original items in its collection date back to the early eighteenth century.

-Visitors can not only view the collection but also interact with them.
+Visitors can not only view the collection but also interact with it.
 They can look into the peep show boxes and turn the reels of the projectors from antiquity.
-You can see life-like pictures through stereoscopes used in the early days of 3D imagery.
-There is also a gift shop in the museum to buy movie memorabilia and other souvenirs related to filmmaking.
+They can see life-like pictures through stereoscopes used in the early days of 3D imagery.
+There is also a gift shop in the museum where they can buy movie memorabilia and other souvenirs related to filmmaking.

-Our recommendation: The History of Cinema Museum has only been opened a few years ago and hasn’t started to pull the crowd yet.
+Our recommendation: The History of Cinema Museum opened only a few years ago and hasn’t started to attract a crowd yet.
 But a visit here will be informative to anyone, including the kids.
-And if you are interested in the art of movies, add it to your bucket list.
+If you are interested in the art of movies, add it to your bucket list.

 • Location: 1st Floor, MCN Hive Building, Al Barsha